 How to increase CIBIL Score?

-For increasing credit score rating in CIBIL one must avoid late payment or defaults in loans and credit card payments.
-If one missed payments on any of his existing loans over the last two years, credit score is likely to be negative as it indicates inability to serve existing obligations better.
+For increasing credit score rating in CIBIL, one must avoid late payment or defaults in loans and credit card payments.
+If one missed payments on any of his existing loans over the last two years, credit score is likely to be negative as it indicates an inability to serve existing obligations better.

 There are few tips which can help you increase your CIBIL score.